molpopgen/fwdpy11/doc/examples/pickling.rst

 In order to pickle a file, you must also use the latest pickling protocol.

+Some general notes:

+* We are trying hard to keep the binary formats constant, and to use "magic" numbers to read in older format versions whenever possible.
+However, in 0.1.5, we had to make a clean break, and attempting to unpickle populations from previous versions will result in an exception.

 .. note::
     If you are pickling populations to a file, you should be aware that you can (and probably should) compress the output.
     We have found that lzma_ compression is ideal when pickling fwdpy11 population objects.